mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 # What is navigation?

-^ Now, the talk today is primary about SwiftUI navigation.
+^ Now, the talk today is primarily about SwiftUI navigation.
 We are going to go really deep into the topic.
 And then at the end we will sprinkle in a bit of URL routing.
 We aren't going to spend a ton of time on that because we will see that if you approach navigation a particular way, then URL routing basically comes for free, which is awesome to see.

 ^ But, let's start with basics, because I think the word "navigation" can mean a lot of different things to different people.